fireboostio/fireboost-php-sdk/README.md

 ## Exception Handling

-When using the FireBoost PHP SDK, you may encounter the following exceptions:
+When using the Fireboost PHP SDK, you may encounter the following exceptions:

 ### ApiException